 The facilities currently used by the program are:

-The nine story 544 bed Rock Pavilion opened in 1986 and forms the keystone of the medical complex.
+The nine-story 544-bed Rock Pavilion opened in 1986 and forms the keystone of the medical complex.
 In addition to the main TUH, the Temple University Health System (TUHS) now consists of several other hospitals, satellite facilities, rehab centers and nursing homes.
 For several years, TUH has been one of the busiest heart transplant centers in the country.
 TUH prides itself on its state-of-the-art technology.
-For example, the IMPAX system allows access to patient CT, MRI and routine radiological studies on patient floors.
+For example, the Sectra system allows access to patient CT, MRI and routine radiological studies on patient floors.
 This allows the team to review current and past films immediately as they round.
 Technology tools include computerized order entry and retrieval of diagnostic results, as well as digital inpatient medical records.
 Computer terminals have internet access that allow for prompt retrieval of pertinent literature.
 The availability of all subspecialties is extraordinary with most routine consults answered in two hours and STAT consults within fifteen minutes.
 Many of the tertiary care patients seen at Temple pose a unique challenge with unusual or far advanced diseases.

 Because of Temple's location in the heart of an urban and densely populated section of the City of Philadelphia, Temple has always served an important social mission in Philadelphia, in addition to its medical role.